You are here: Home» Information Resources» Technical reports» Reports by date» Twin bandsaw mill prototype commissioned

 Thanks to:

-• the MPI Te Uru Rakau Wood processors growth fund for supporting the development of this sawmill prototype.
+• the MPI Te Uru Rakau Wood Processors Growth Fund (WPGF) for supporting the development of this sawmill prototype.

-• Peter Davies -Colley for his support, faith in us and his generous in-kind contributions
+• Peter Davies -Colley for his support, his faith in us and his generous in-kind contributions

 • Jono Sole, Sole contracting for his amazing fabrication skills and ideas

-• Cole Meara, Meara Engineering for preparation of parts
+• Cole Meara, Meara Engineering for consistently preparing components in a timely fashion.

 Cost efficiency of a prototype twin vertical bandsaw was assessed for a range of log diameters for three tree species: poplar, eucalypt and Japanese cedar.
 Logs were sawed into boards and labour costs plus electricity costs were modeled per cubic metre of sawn timber according to log diameter.
 Results demonstrate the commercial potential of this innovative technology using a unique carriage system based on end-dogging.